freewind-demos/javascript-angularjs1-directive-in-react-demo/README.md

-Render a Angularjs1 Component in React Demo
+Render a Angularjs1 Directive in React Demo
 ===========================================

 And they also communicates.